chuyiyao/ViewsRendering/README.md

-This is project for rendering different views of 3D objects.
+This is a project for rendering different views of 3D objects.